TUW-GEO/pytesmo/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the documentation of pytesmo - a python Toolbox for the Evaluation of Soil Moisture Observations
+Welcome to the documentation of pytesmo - a Python Toolbox for the Evaluation of Soil Moisture Observations
 ===========================================================================================================

 Contents: